 Export Power BI paginated reports with Power Automate

-With Power Automate, you can automate exporting and distributing Power BI paginated reports to a variety of supported formats and scenarios.
-In this article, you learn which templates to use to build your own flows to export your paginated reports.
+With Power Automate, you can automate the export and distribution of Power BI paginated reports to supported formats and scenarios.
+In this article, you learn which templates you can use to build your own flows to export your paginated reports.

 Power Automate is a no-code way to interact with the Export To File API in the user interface.
 See the connector reference article for the Power BI REST API to start interacting with the API directly.